 This water source, which we have to stop at because it’s another 10 mi / 16 km to our next one, is in the category of “Mac’s least favorite water sources”.
 Why?
-Because it requires you to get off the trail to reach.
+Because it requires you to get off the trail to reach it.
 This one is an entire 0.5 mi / 800 m off the trail and it’s downhill.

 When we all reach the water source we’re joined by Silver, an older thru-hiker (66) who lives on a boat in Key West, Florida when he’s not walking across the country.
-He tells us that he hiked the CDT in 2003 – pretty neato since I can’t imagine how little of the trail was completed at that point (and there was definitely no CDT app to help hikers from becoming lost and dying slow deaths alone in the wilderness).
+He tells us that he hiked the CDT in 2003 – pretty neato since I can’t imagine how little of the trail was completed at that point (and there was no CDT app to help hikers from becoming lost and dying slow deaths alone in the wilderness).